-These days our kids are far more sedentary than kids have been in prior generations.
-With television, computers, video games and cell phones taking center stage in our kids lives.
+These days our kids are far more sedentary than kids have been in prior generations, with television, computers, video games, and smartphones taking center stage in our kid’s lives.

-It’s important now more than ever that our kids get plenty of physical activity in their days.
+It’s never been more important that our kids get plenty of physical activity in their days.
 Whether it’s a nightly walk around the block or an afternoon spent at the playground, getting daily exercise is a habit they need to start now.

 Healthy Food Choices.